chrisladd/DashDashSwift/README.md

 # DashDashSwift

-An unopinionated command line parser for swift CLI projects.
+An unopinionated command line parser for Swift CLI projects.

+## Installation

+DashDashSwift is available as a Swift package.
+Here's [a quick guide from Apple](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) about integrating packages into your application.

+(You could also just drag the contents of `Sources/DashDashSwift` into your project direcly, if you like.)

+## Getting Started

+You can use an instance of `CommandLineParser` to parse an array of arguments.
+Generally, you'd get these from an instance of `CommandLine`.

+From there, a parser has methods to extract strings, ints, doubles, bools and more.

-## Usage
+## Examples

 ### The Bare Minimum